grz0zrg/fas/README.md

 ### Samples map

-Each samples loaded from the `grains` folder are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height, the guessing algorithm is in order :
+Each samples loaded from the `grains` directory are processed, one of the most important process is the sample pitch mapping, this process try to gather informations or guess the sample pitch to map it correctly onto the user-defined image height, the guessing algorithm is in order :

 1. from the filename, the filename should contain a specific pattern which indicate the sample pitch such as `A#4` or an exact frequency between "#" character such as `flute_#440#.wav`
-2. same as above but with file path (note : may take the first pattern found on nested folders with multiple patterns)
+2. same as above but with file path (note : may take the first pattern found on nested directories with multiple patterns)
 3. with Yin pitch detection algorithm, this method work ok most of the time but can be inaccurate, depend on the sample content and yin parameters which are actually fixed right now, only awailable when compiled with `WITH_AUBIO`

-The `waves` folder should only contain single cycle waveforms, the pitch is automatically detected from the sample length / samplerate informations.
+The `waves` directory should only contain single cycle waveforms, the pitch is automatically detected from the sample length / samplerate informations.

 ### Effects

 This synthesizer support unlimited (user-defined maximum at compile time) number of effects chain per channels with bypass support, all effects (phaser, comb, reverb, delay...) come from the Soundpipe library which is thus required for effects usage.

-Convolution effect use impulses response which are audio files loaded from the `impulses` folder (mono / stereo), free high quality convolution samples from real world places can be found [here](https://openairlib.net/).
+Convolution effect use impulses response which are audio files loaded from the `impulses` directory (mono / stereo), free high quality convolution samples from real world places can be found [here](https://openairlib.net/).

 Most effects are stereophonic with dry/wet controls, some may still appear with monophonic settings because their parameters are not yet mapped for stereo but they are still computed in stereo, most delay / reverb parameters are available in stereo which is usefull to build effects such as stereo width (stereo widening) which are a combination of different reverb / delay effect with different parameters for L/R channels.